Awarri/awagpt/README.md

 # AwaGPT

-**AwaGPT** is a powerful Python library designed for developers to interact with advanced language and audio models.
-It provides a seamless way to generate text, stream responses, transcribe audio, and translate text between languages.
+**AwaGPT** is a powerful Python library designed by **Awarri Technologies** for developers to interact with advanced localalized language and audio models that have been trained with local Nigerian data.
+It provides a seamless way to use these **SOTA models** to generate text, stream responses, transcribe audio, and translate text.
+The translation and Text generative Model has been adapted to work efficiently on the 3 Nigerian languages **(Yoruba, Hausa, Igbo)** and English, but the audio model has only been finetuned on Nigerian accented English.

 ## Features